a1k89/debian-django-roadmap/README.md

 Port 2022
 sudo service ssh restart
 ```

-Now we may connect to server via `ssh example` without password.
-Good.
+Finally: \
+Now we can connect through `ssh example`.
+Go to the next step.
+Works with packages.

 Step 3.
 Install packages.
 This is a wide list of all packages.